CSS VARSITY COACHES

 Coach Ferguson joined the coaching staff this year (2017) and is excited to share his passion for cycling with the team.
 He enjoys both mountain biking and road biking, and living in Cheyenne Canyon provides quick access to excellent single track mountain biking trails, as well as steep roads to climb with his road bike.
 Recently, he and his wife Sarah embarked on a long-distance bike trip that started in Salida, CO, and concluded in Taos, NM.
 This past summer, they participated in the Subaru Elephant Rock Cycle Series and completed the 40-mile loop around the area of Castle Rock.
 As a 5th-grade classroom teacher, Mr. Ferguson established after-school bike clubs that motivated students to ride their bikes around the streets of their neighborhood.
 He graduated from UCCS and Colorado College MAT.

-Andrew Julian, Head Varsity Boys’ Soccer and Assistant Varsity Girls’ Soccer
+Andrew Julian, Head Varsity Boys’ and Girls’ Soccer

 Coach Julian began coaching at CSS upon his arrival in 2015, and he took over the boys’ varsity program in 2016 after assisting the boys’ and girls’ varsity tennis teams for a year.
 Starting at an early age, he gained a passion for soccer and played all throughout his years in middle school and high school.
 While he pursued different sports at the collegiate level, his interest in the globe’s favorite sport persisted, and he brings that enthusiasm to the pitch.
 Mr. Julian is the Technology Integrator and MS/US science teacher on campus where his innovation has been instrumental in various new seminar and course offerings.
 For his teaching expertise, he was awarded the Mary Flynn Flemke Leadership in Education Award in 2018.